mautic/developer-documentation-new/.github/CONTRIBUTING.md

    - **A title**.
 The PR title must describe the changes you made.
 For example: `Add getting started page to API documentation`.
    - **A description**.
 A clear description can help PR reviewers understand the changes you made in your PR.
 It's always good to walk through the process of how a reviewer can test your changes.
    - **A related issue**.
 [Link the issue number](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) that you worked on and add a keyword of 'Closes', 'Fixes', or 'Resolves' in front of it.
 For example, `Closes #123`, `Fixes #234`, etc. You can find the issue number right next to the issue's title.
-Linking the issue number automatically closes it once your PR is merged.
+When you link the issue number, the issue automatically closes once a maintainer merges your PR.

 3. Provide screenshots for visual changes if necessary.